-Write-down of Long-term Strategic Investments
+Write-down of Long-Term Strategic Investments

-We assess the recoverability of the carrying value of our strategic investments on a regular basis.
-Factors that we consider important that could trigger impairment include, but are not limited to, the likelihood that the company in which we invested would have insufficient cash flows to operate for the next twelve months, significant changes in the company's operating performance or business model, and changes in overall market conditions.
-We recorded charges related to other than temporary declines in the value of certain strategic investments of \$10.8 million in 2001 and \$1.2 million in 2002.
-We also recorded a gain on the disposition of a long-term strategic investment of \$1.6 million in 2001.
-These investments are reviewed each period for possible impairment, and therefore, further adjustments may be required in the future.
+We assess the recoverability of the carrying value of strategic investments on an ongoing basis, but at least annually.
+Factors that we consider important in determining whether an assessment is warranted and could trigger impairment include, but are not limited to, the likelihood that the company in which we invested would have insufficient cash flows to operate for the next twelve months, significant changes in the company's operating performance or business model and changes in overall market conditions.
+These investments are in private companies of which we typically own less than 10% of the outstanding stock.
+We account for these investments under the cost method.
+Because there is not a liquid market for these securities, we often must make estimates of the value of our investments.